Reewr/promise-phantom/docs/webpage.md

 [onLoadFinished](http://phantomjs.org/api/webpage/handler/on-load-finished.html)

 This callback is invoked when the page finishes the loading.
-It may accept a single argument indicating the page's status: 'success' if no network error occured, otherwise 'fail'.
+It may accept a single argument indicating the page's status: 'success' if no network error occurred, otherwise 'fail'.

 Also see `page.open` for an alternate hook for the `onLoadFinished` callback.